lfgurzua/OpenSees_Course_2024/README.md

-This repository contains the OpenSees files used in our YouTube tutorials.
-It will be updated every time a new video is uploaded.

-Watch our OpenSees tutorial course here: https://www.youtube.com/@terrastructeng

-Don't forget to suscribe!
+This was going to be a new course for OpenSees, but I haven't had time to record new videos.
+Hopefully in the future :)